Adaptive Height Optimisation for Cellular-Connected UAVs using Reinforcement Learning: Evaluation

+While in the previous section we focus our analyses on the spectrum efficiency of each approach, in this section we inspect in more detail underlying height variations that achieve the discussed performance.

+To make a more detailed investigation over the 100 \ac{mc} trials, Figure \ref{fig:heightdens} illustrates the mean of the heights for different \ac{bs} and building densities.
+The constant approaches have no variance on the height after they achieve their constant heights.
+In Figure \ref{fig:heightdensbs}, the average height of the optimal height approach varies with the \ac{bs} density, being lower for low \ac{bs} density, and higher for high \ac{bs} density.
+As we can notice, the intelligent approaches, One-step-ahead and the proposed \ac{rl} solution, adapt their altitude to the one that better serves the \ac{bs} distribution, also increasing its heights when the \ac{bs} density increases.
+The Random walk approach, as it does not consider any information of the environment, it also maintains, in average, the same height in all cases.

+When we analyse in Figure \ref{fig:heightdensbuild} the height adaptation by the building density, the optimal height is not related with the density.
+The approaches does not change its mean height considerably during the different building densities.
+The \ac{rl} approach varies from 68 m in medium building densities, to 83 m in high building densities.

-Observing behaviours for both BS and building densities, we conclude that RL is an adequate approach to solve UAV height optimisation.
-On Figures \ref{fig:height1} and \ref{fig:height300}, the RL solutions were demonstrated to be learning a path, resulting in a spectral efficiency improvement.
-For most of the cases, the RL solutions have a better performance than the baseline approaches.
-For low BS density, the RL approaches achieve up to 25\% improvement compared to the Genie Assisted approach, and for low building density up to 125\% of improvement when compared to the Constant approach.
+Observing behaviours for both \ac{bs} and building densities, we conclude that \ac{rl} is a competent approach to solve \ac{uav} height optimisation.
+As we can see in Figure \ref{fig:heightdens}, the \ac{rl} solution demonstrated to be learning the best height, resulting in a spectral efficiency improvement.
+We can also conclude that the \ac{rl} approach does not make changes on its height at all steps, making intelligent changes when needed and avoiding spending extra energy to move its height at all steps.